Here are the major life lessons I learned at Harvard in one free, 10-minute post.

 I suspect my academic education was on par with what you could get at a good public school, or at least not materially different enough to swing a decision.
 It was really my education outside the classroom that helped me find success in life.

-Awareness of A Possibility is The Greatest Divider Between Success and Mediocrity
+Awareness: The Greatest Divider Between Success and Mediocrity

 The biggest advantage Harvard gave me was opening my eyes to possibilities I had never even considered.
 I had never thought about attending an entrepreneurship program abroad.
 I didn’t even know it was possible for a college student to run a multi-million dollar company until my friend pointed out that the guy we saw vomiting into the toilet at the party last weekend was actually a successful business owner outside of class.